Vegetarian Sandwich with Red Radicchio

 • spreadable cheese (or ricotta)

-• caciotta cheese (or another cheese of choice)
+• caciotta (or other cheese of choice)

 • olives